Integrals of $\psi$-classes on twisted double ramification cycles and spaces of differentials: Double ramification cycles and moduli spaces of multi-scale differentials

 If $\oGamma$ is a graph in ${\rm LG}_L(g,a)$, then the associated boundary component $\PP\Xi(\oGamma)$ parametrizes {\em multi-scale differentials} compatible with $\oGamma$ modulo an equivalence relation given by the action of a torus, called {\em level rotation torus}.
 We explain now the details that we will need for the case of $k=1$ in Section \ref{sec:spinboundary}, where we investigate the spin parity of some boundary divisors.
 We refer to \cite{BCGGM3} for the full description of this compactification.

 An {\em abelian twisted differential} is a tuple $(\omega_v)_{v\in V(\oGamma)}$ of abelian differentials on each component of the stable curve defined by $\oGamma$.
 We say that an abelian twisted differential is compatible with the level graph $\oGamma$ if each $\omega_v$ has vanishing orders prescribed by the twists of $\oGamma$ and if it satisfies the {\em global residue condition} (GRC) defined in~\cite[Definition 1.4]{BCGGM2}.
-An abelian multi-scale differential compatible with $\oGamma$ is a twisted differential compatible with $\oGamma$ together with the choice of a prong matching for each non-horizontal edge of $\Gamma$.
-A {\em prong matching} on a vertical edge of $\oGamma$ is a bijection between the horizontal directions defined the twisted differentials on the components of the stable curve at the upper and lower ends of the edge.
+An abelian multi-scale differential compatible with $\oGamma$ is a twisted differential compatible with $\oGamma$ together with the choice of a prong-matching for each non-horizontal edge of $\Gamma$.
+A {\em prong-matching} on a vertical edge of $\oGamma$ is a \rcommenttwo{cyclic-order-reversing} bijection between the horizontal directions defined the twisted differentials on the components of the stable curve at the upper and lower ends of the edge.

-If we denote by $L(\oGamma)$ the depth of $\oGamma$, the equivalence relation is given by the action of $\CC^{L(\oGamma)}$ which rescales the differentials on each level and simultaneously acts by fractional Dehn twists on the prong-matchings.
-The subgroup $\mathrm{Tw}_\oGamma\subseteq\CC^{L(\oGamma)}$ acting trivially on the prong matchings is called the Twist group, and so the action factors through the quotient $T_\oGamma=\CC^{L(\oGamma)}/\mathrm{Tw}_\oGamma$, which is called the level rotation torus.
+If we denote by $L(\oGamma)$ the depth of $\oGamma$, the equivalence relation is given by the \rcomment{exponential} action of $\CC^{L(\oGamma)}$ which rescales the differentials on each level and simultaneously acts by fractional Dehn twists on the prong-matchings \rcomment{(see e.g.\cite[Sec.
+3.3]{CMZarea}))}.
+The subgroup $\mathrm{Tw}_\oGamma\subseteq\CC^{L(\oGamma)}$ acting trivially on the prong-matchings is called the Twist group, and so the action factors through the quotient $T_\oGamma=\CC^{L(\oGamma)}/\mathrm{Tw}_\oGamma$, which is called the level rotation torus.
 Two multi-scale differentials compatible with $\oGamma$ are defined to be equivalent, if they differ by the action of $T_\oGamma$.

 Now that we have explained which objects are parametrized by boundary divisors, we would like to recall that the boundary divisors $\PP\Xi(\oGamma)$ are commensurable (see \cite[Prop.
 4.4]{CMZ20} for the details) to the product of lower dimensional spaces of multi-scale differentials, one for each level.
 We will denote by $\PP\Xi(\oGamma)^{[i]}$ the moduli-space of multi-scale differentials defined by the $i$-th level of $\oGamma$.
 More specifically, $\PP\Xi(\oGamma)^{[i]}$ is the multi-scale differential compactification of the stratum